arantespp/arantespp.com/posts/articles/my-personal-constitution.md

 ### Compounding

-I believe that small frequent actions are more effective than big infrequent actions.
-Also, small actions in the long-run compounds.
-I first saw this principle in the book [The Psychology of Money](/tpom), which argues that the best strategy for investing is using the time in your favor and letting the small investments compound.
-Humans don't have the perception of compounding because exponential thinking isn't so intuitive as linear thinking.
+I believe that frequent small actions are more effective than significant infrequent actions—small actions in the long-run compounds.
+I first saw this principle in the book [The Psychology of Money](/tpom), which argues that the best investment strategy is to use the time in your favor and let the small investments compound.
+But unfortunately, humans don't perceive compounding because exponential thinking isn't as intuitive as linear thinking.

 I use this principle in all parts of my life, not just for money.
-I use it for working out, in which a few exercises every day will bring more results than an intense and irregular workout.
+For example, I use it for working out, in which a few exercises every day will bring more results than an intense and irregular workout.

 ## Values

-My three greatest values are power, light, and humor.
+My three most outstanding values are power, light, and humor.

 ### Power

 Power is the most important value for me.
 I mean by power as the person of total and contagious energy.
 [Sam Altman defined](https://blog.samaltman.com/how-to-be-successful) this kind of power as a "force of nature" person.
-It means that the person has a powerful character, high energy, is unstoppable, and is unforgettable.
+It means that the person has a powerful character, high energy, is unstoppable, and unforgettable.

 ### Light